jjaybrown/ionic-material-design-lite/README.md

 TBC

 ### Bower
-Assuming you have `wiredep` setup for your project and `bower` you can run `bower install ionic-material-design-lite` which will automatically include `ionic.material-design-lite.min.css` and `ionic.material-design-lite.min.js` into your project otherwise refer to these files by adding a `<link>` and a `<script>` element into your HTML pages.
+Assuming you have `wiredep` setup for your project and `bower` you can run:

+`bower install ionic-material-design-lite`

+This will automatically include `ionic.material-design-lite.min.css` and `ionic.material-design-lite.min.js` into your project.

+Otherwise refer to these files by adding a `<link>` and a `<script>` element into your HTML pages.

 ## Contribute
 Everyone is welcome to fork and create pull requests.